sofiia-tesliuk/Jellicon/README.md

  - Press <kbd>Download .ico</kbd>

  And yes!
-Now you have a icon from uploaded image :)
+Now you have an icon from uploaded image :)

 ## Running locally <br/>